IT3038C/IT3038C.github.io/docs/week-1.md

 ![Screenshot of result of ping command for CentOS](/img/week-1/windows/4-ping-centos-cmd.png)

-Finally, let’s change our Windows hostname as well:
+Finally, let's change our Windows hostname as well:

 ```powershell
 rename-computer reedws-win    ### replace reedws with your username